meowarts/nekometrics/readme.md

 - Node.js (<= 16.20.2)
 - Yarn (used for dependency management)
 - MongoDB: A MongoDB instance must be running and accessible.
 Set the connection string in the `DATABASE_URL` environment variable.
 - SMTP Email Service: An SMTP email service such as Mailgun is required for sending emails.
-Configure the email server settings in the `.env.local` file:
+Configure the email server settings in your env (e.g. `.env.local`) file:
   - `EMAIL_SERVER_HOST`
   - `EMAIL_SERVER_PORT`
   - `EMAIL_SERVER_USER`